PennockTech/textar/README.md

 The support of MIME types as a file type is for a vague notion of cloud-init or desktop MIME dispatch.
-To avoid ambiguity or frivolous usage, this specification is explicit that such entries should be extracted as regular files.
+To avoid ambiguity or frivolous usage, this specification is explicit that such entries should NOT be extracted as regular files.